-Wondering what to pack for Disney World or Disneyland?
-This post covers unique items that’ll improve your vacation, not a check-list of basics.
-We’ve added some fun new things we tested during our November trip, plus other items you never knew you needed.
-When packing, we do follow a simple check-list, but most of you probably have similar lists, so you don’t need a reminder to bring toothpaste and deodorant.
+Wondering what to pack for you Disney World vacation?
+This post provides a comprehensive packing checklist and shares unique items and packing tips that will improve your vacation.
+We’ve added some fun new gadgets we tested during our Summer 2017 trip, plus other items you never knew you needed.

 For the food and consumables, to avoid adding weight to our luggage (we have a page devoted solely to choosing the right luggage) that might cause us to have to pay baggage fees, we often place an order with Amazon.com prior to our trip, and have the items shipped to our Disney resort.
 (In Address Line 2, specify your arrival date.)
 Shipping on orders over $35 is free with Amazon.com.

-With all of that said, let’s get to the Disney packing lists.
-Hopefully this ‘Unique Disney Packing List’ makes your trips better, too…
+With all of that said, let’s get to the unique item Disney packing list, and then the packing checklist.
+Hopefully this ‘Unique Disney Packing List’ helps you prepare for your vacation, and makes your trips even better!

 Gear & Stuff